keikai/doc/axyra/dev-ref/Architecture.md

 This is the part with practical consequences.

-The Java SDK is a thin, typed layer.
+The Java API is a thin, typed layer.
 A `Workbook` holds a native handle;
 `Sheet`, `Range`, and `Cell` are lightweight views that carry coordinates, not data.
 Nothing is mirrored on the Java side.